White Spots in Stool and What They Mean

 Take a look at the symptoms of associated with the following diseases and observe whether you're experiencing any of them.

 Hepatitis: The symptoms of acute and chronic types of hepatitis are almost the same.
 However, while the symptoms related with acute cases of hepatitis may occur quickly, with chronic hepatitis, they tend to manifest insidiously.
 In cases of chronic hepatitis, the symptoms only become obvious when the affected individual's condition has already worsened.
-Report to your doctor if white spots in stool is accompanied by fatigue, pain in the abdominal area, lack of appetite, loss of weight, and symptoms resembling those of influenza.
-Check too whether your urine has darkened in color.
-The almost definitive sign of hepatitis is when you're experiencing jaundice.
+Tell your doctor if white spots in your stool are accompanied by fatigue, pain in the abdominal area, lack of appetite, weight loss, and symptoms resembling those of influenza.
+In addition, check whether your urine has darkened in color.
+The nearly definitive sign of hepatitis is when you're experiencing jaundice.
 That is, you have an abnormal yellowish discoloration of the skin and the whites of your eyes.
 This is because instead of being eliminated through the feces, the yellow brownish bile is being circulated in your system.

 Cirrhosis: Are you a chronic drinker?
 Is your diet a little too rich in fatty foods?
 Maybe you're taking more drugs than your liver can handle.
 If the white specks in your stool is accompanied by symptoms like fatigue, jaundice, loss of weight, and nausea, then you have every reason to drop by your doctor's clinic.
 If you've noticed that you bruise and bleed a little too easily, if your skin is itchy all over, or if you observe swelling in your extremities, then the whitish discoloration of your stools may be caused by cirrhosis of the liver.
 Other almost conclusive symptoms of this condition include the presence of spider veins beneath your skin and an abnormal redness in the palms of your hands.
 In such cases, the disease has already progressed and you need to seek immediate and intensive medical care.